-Triangle is a polygon, which is made of three sides and consists of three edges and three vertices and also, the sum of its internal angles equal to 180o.
+Triangle is a polygon, which is made of three sides and consists of three edges and three vertices.
+Also, the sum of its internal angles equals to 180o.

 Locus of all points at a fixed distance from a reference central point is called a Circle.

 Square is a quadrilateral where all the four sides and angles are equal and the angles at all the vertices equal to 90° each.

-A quadrilateral which has its opposite sides equal in length and interior angles are at a right angle.
+A quadrilateral which has its two pairs of opposite sides equal in length and interior angles are at the right angles.

 A parallelogram is a quadrilateral with two pairs of parallel sides and opposite angles are equal in measures.

-Geometric shapes such as a square, rectangle, circles and triangles are few basic 2D shapes.
+Geometric shapes such as a square, rectangle, and triangles are few basic 2D shapes.
 These figures are collectively called polygons.
-A polygon is any shape which is flat or plane on a surface of a paper.
+A polygon is any flat shape or plane on a surface of a paper.
 They have a finite closed boundary made up of a fixed number of line segments and are called sides of the polygon.
 Each side meets at a common point called corners (vertex).